 New TB testing guidelines from the CDC

-Healthcare workers are at increased risk for TB, and the CDC will soon release updated tuberculosis testing guidelines that will change the way hospitals screen their patients and employees for TB.
+Healthcare workers are at increased risk for TB, and the CDC has recently released updated tuberculosis testing guidelines that change the way hospitals screen their patients and employees for TB.

 On-demand webinar – new TB testing guidelines for healthcare workers